openresty/lua-nginx-module/README.markdown

 <https://openresty.org/en/openssl-patches.html>

-Similarly, if you are not using the NGINX core shipped with [OpenResty](https://openresty.org) 1.9.7.2 or later, you will need to apply patches to the standard NGINX core:
+Similarly, if you are not using the Nginx core shipped with [OpenResty](https://openresty.org) 1.9.7.2 or later, you will need to apply patches to the standard Nginx core:

 <https://openresty.org/en/nginx-ssl-patches.html>